 The Grand Tetons, WY

-After a good 30-mile hike on the Appalachian Trail or jelly leg day spent skiing the steeps of Taos Ski Valley, it's almost a no-brainer to pop open a can of craft beer.
+After a good 30-mile stretch on the Appalachian Trail or a jelly leg day spent skiing the steeps of Taos Ski Valley, it's almost a no-brainer to pop open a can of craft beer.
 That is, unless you have been determined to stick to your goal of cutting back on alcohol consumption or cutting it out all together.

 Your adventure buddies will nudge you to have a drink and even buy them at your refusal.
 And deep down, you are hoping that someone gets it.
 That you came out to play in the mountains, and that was rewarding enough.
 Though it's tempting, you are trying your hardest to stick to water and non-alcoholic beverages.
 It is a game of self-determination and will.
 You find yourself in love with the outdoor industry and overwhelmed by free beer.

 It's trade show season, and you start wishing there were more tasty alternatives offered to those who don't drink alcohol in social situations.

 Mt. rainier national park

 The taste of beer is good.
 We live in an era where delicious craft beer is plentiful, and the treasure hunt of new breweries makes for a delighted modern-Twain.
 And while we know this to be true, we can also say that not partaking to the craft in an industry dwelling among good brew can be a stand-alone effort.
 The Outdoor/ Ski Industry, that is.

 I recently read Leslie Barrett's article about turning down alcoholic drinks at outdoor trade shows.
 Going on her fifth year of sobriety, she has some valid concern.
 Not only does she point out feeling the effects of being the minority at the party but also that there are not enough non-alcoholic beverages offered to those who do not consume alcohol.